Shared EDI Export Concepts

 Returns: Number

-Trim or Pad a String to a Length to the Right
+Trim or Pad String to Length (Right)

 Code: {TrimPad(string, length)}

-Trim or Pad a String to a Length to the Left
+Trim or Pad String to Length (Left)

 Code: {TrimPadLeft(string, length, padValue)}

-Max Width of a String in Characters
+Max Width of String

 Code: {Max(str, length)}